Telling Your Story: Testing for Yourself

 Header image from Charles Allan Gilbert’s All Is Vanity (1892).

-Each student enters this makerspace with a different history and different goal.
+Each student enters this classroom with a different history and different goal.
 Some of you love to read and write, and you look forward to improving your skills and experiencing new texts.
 Some of you, on the other hand, have hated English classes since you became aware of them, and you want only to escape — by climbing out the back window, maybe, if that’s what it takes.

 Continue reading